 Stunted growth: The plant will exhibit signs of stunting once the nitrates level is too low or when you do not dose enough trace elements.
 This condition also occurs when there is no or inadequate CO2.
 Remedy these inadequacies and tone up the light intensity as well, it will aid their recovery.

 Losing its lower leaves: It is a good sign that Rotala rotundifolia does not get enough light.
-Also, if planted too thick, the lower part suffers the lack of light and loses the leaves.
+Also, if planted too thick, the lower part suffers a lack of light and loses the leaves.

 Rotala Rotundifolia and Tankmates